 This Is for You If —

-• You've got the infrastructure right.
+- You've got the infrastructure right.
 Your problem is not deliverability or list quality.
-Your problem is that reply rates are falling and you cannot fully explain why — which means you cannot fix it for clients who are starting to ask.
+Your problem is that reply rates are falling and you cannot fully explain why.

 This is not for you if you're looking for a plug-and-play template pack.
-The Black Book will not give you 50 subject lines to copy and paste.
-It will give you something more valuable — and less comfortable: a genuine understanding of why certain words trigger a response and certain words don't, so you can write the right email for any client, any niche, any prospect, every time.
-Templates are why everyone sounds the same.
-The Black Book makes that problem impossible.
+The Black Book gives you a genuine understanding of why certain words trigger a response — so you can write the right email for any client, any niche, any prospect, every time.

 Write Three Emails.
 If They Don't Work, You Pay Nothing.